 - Collaboration: Development and operations teams work together to plan, build, and deploy the application.

-- Automation: Implement CI/CD pipelines using tools like Jenkins, GitLab CI, or CircleCI to automate testing and deployment.
+- Automation: Automate testing and deployment using tools like Jenkins, GitLab CI, or CircleCI in CI/CD pipelines.

-- Continuous Integration: Developers regularly commit code to a shared repository, triggering automated builds and tests.
+- Continuous Integration: Developers commit code to a shared repository, initiating automated builds and tests.

-- Continuous Delivery: Each successful build is automatically prepared for deployment, ensuring that the application can be released at any time.
+- Continuous Delivery: Every successful build is automatically deployed, allowing the program to be released anytime.

 - Monitoring: Use tools like Prometheus and Grafana for continuous monitoring and alerting to track application performance and health.